Biclustering random matrix partitions with an application to classification of forensic body fluids: Observation model

 where conditioning on $\V$ is needed to fix the profiles $i\in\N_f$ assigned to fluid-type $f\in\F$.

-Our ultimate goal is to estimate $\V$ using the posterior $\pi(\V|\X)$, integrating over uncertainty in $\theta$ and any other latent variables.
+Our ultimate goal is to estimate the assignment partition $\V$ mapping unlabeled profiles to fluid-types using the posterior $\pi(\V|\X)$, integrating over uncertainty in $\theta$ and any other latent variables.
 In the next section, we give a prior model for the parameters $\theta$.